TheDuckFrederik/2-SMX-24-25/M7/UF1/DHCP/M7 UF1 NF1.md

 Service that automatically gives IP's to PC's on the network.
-Here are all of the [[DHCP Server Commands]].
+Here are all of the [[DHCP Server Commands]], you'll also need the [[DHCP Client Commands]].